elastic/elasticsearch-rails/elasticsearch-model/README.md

 # => ActiveRecord::Relation::ActiveRecord_Relation_Article
 ```

-The ordering of the records by score will be preserved, unless you explicitely specify a different
+The ordering of the records by score will be preserved, unless you explicitly specify a different
 order in your model query language:

 ```ruby